ecigwegbu/AirBnB_clone_v2/README.md

 This fork has been made by Elias Igwegbu, for a team project with Josef Jatto (ALX Cohort 9).
 ---
+Thank you, I look forward to working with you in this.

 <center><h3>Repository Contents by Project Task</h3> </center>